What is a Sales Engineer?

 - Oracle PeopleSoft

-What education is needed to be a Sales Engineer?
+What education or degrees do I need to become a Sales Engineer?

 Those interested in being a Sales Engineer may also be interested in: